-Taking it slowly when selecting a casket is ideal.
+Taking it slowly when selecting to buy a casket is ideal.
 Even if you don't have the time, you should at least learn a thing or two about the colors, designs, and also price ranges.

 When you're purchasing the casket for someone in your family or a friend, the container should reflect the deceased's personality, values, and even lifestyle.
-The manufacturers today can customize a casket in numerous ways, so don't hold if you have the budget for it.
+The manufacturers today can customize a casket in numerous ways, so don't hold back if you have the budget for it.

 Since it's a highly emotional time, you won't be able to think clearly.
 It's a good thing to bring a friend along when shopping.
 Moral support is fundamental when dealing with death, and when you also need to take care of the funeral services, the emotional consumption is tremendous.